 This year’s campaign claims the following –

-- 2 out of every 3 children think that washing clothes is a mother’s job
+- 2 out of every 3 children think that washing clothes are a mother’s job

 - 78% of girls in India agree that they should learn laundry as they will have to do it when they grow up